Energy Guide

 These are the types of energy for Tallies:

-Extra allows for 3-4 unique colors.
+Extra allows for 3-4 unique colors total.

-Bloated allows for 5-6 unique colors.
+Bloated allows for 5-6 unique colors total.

-Maximum allows for 7-10 unique colors.
+Maximum allows for 7-10 unique colors total.

 Mutations